AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Research Questions Methodology

+If needed, during the interview, we steered the conversation further into the direction of these concrete technical failures.
+For example, when the participants' answers digressed into indirect harms, such as carbon emissions or super-intelligence replacing humans (``singularity''), we calibrated the response.
+Subsequently, because our findings were empirically grounded in the participants' own technical realities, providing a theoretical definition in the survey phase was unnecessary.
+Instead of interpreting the abstract ``AI safety'' concept themselves, survey participants simply evaluated concrete, summarised AI failure scenarios derived directly from the interview themes.

+We conducted three pilot interviews with developers of AI-based software from our industrial connections, and then applied minor tweaks to our interview protocol based on the results.
+The final version of our interview took approximately one hour.
+Table~\ref{tab:sample-questions} shows sample questions.

 \textbf{Recruitment.} To access downstream developers actively engaged in the development of AI-based software, we recruited participants from the Hugging Face ecosystem and our professional network, targeting those with development experience in AI-based software.
-Following the design of a previous study to recruit participants from Hugging Face~\cite{jiang2023CVReengineering}, we extracted all PRO users and members of organisations with over 50 users, retaining only those labelled as \textit{company} or \textit{non-profit}, excluding labels such as \textit{community} and \textit{university}.
-Since Hugging Face profiles sometimes link to personal websites, we contacted users via publicly available emails on their personal websites to comply with site policies~\cite{githubGitHubAcceptable}.
+Hugging Face is the largest registry for PTMs; therefore, its ecosystem provides direct access to developers actively engaging in PTM reuse, which aligns perfectly with the scope of our study.
+Following the design of a previous study to recruit participants from Hugging Face~\citep{jiang2023CVReengineering}, we extracted all PRO users and members of organisations with over 50 users, retaining only those labelled as \textit{company} or \textit{non-profit}, excluding labels such as \textit{community} and \textit{university}.
+Since Hugging Face profiles sometimes link to personal websites, we contacted users via publicly available emails on their personal websites to comply with site policies~\citep{githubGitHubAcceptable}.
 This process yielded 98 PRO users and 783 organisational users, totalling 868 unique users after deduplication.